 Little care is required to grow this plant.
 Apply an all-purpose fertilizer or manure tea in spring.
 Prune away stems that have browned.
 Happily, these are deer-resistant perennials.

-Best Landscaping Use: in Water Gardens
+The Best Landscaping Use Is for Water Gardens

 Because of their ability to grow in a few inches of standing water, corkscrew rush plants present you with a couple of options when assembling water gardens: